NotEquaL11/ConvolutionVizualiser/README.md

-# ConvolutionVizualiser
-Signals and Systems Second year project for visualzing the Convolution of two input Signals
 # Convolution Visualizer

 An interactive, step-by-step visualizer for **1D Discrete Convolution** — built to teach the *flip, shift, multiply, and add* process visually.